 - Portfolio items

-To set up an integration with Rally, you need to be a Product Owner in Aha! for the product you wish to integrate.
+To set up an integration with Rally, you need to be a workspace owner in Aha! for the workspace you wish to integrate.
 You will also need to have a Rally account that has proper access to create/edit records in Rally for the project you plan to integrate with.

-1. Navigate to Settings > Product and press Integrations + on the left side navigation bar.
-Select Rally from the integrations 2.0 grouping.
+1. Navigate to Settings ⚙️> Workspace and press Integrations + on the left side navigation bar.
+Select Rally from the Integrations 2.0 grouping.

 2. This will launch the integration configuration wizard.
 The first step is to name your integration and optionally select a template if you have already created one.
 Click Save and continue.